-Liquidity management is the process by which the Corporation ensures that adequate liquid funds are available for the Corporation and its subsidiaries.
+Liquidity management is the process by which the Corporation ensures that adequate liquid funds are available.
 These funds are necessary in order for the Corporation and its subsidiaries to meet financial commitments on a timely basis.
 These commitments include withdrawals by depositors, funding credit obligations to borrowers, paying dividends to shareholders, paying operating expenses, funding capital expenditures, and maintaining deposit reserve requirements.
-Liquidity is monitored and closely managed by the asset/liability committees at each subsidiary and by the Corporation's asset/liability committee.
+Liquidity is monitored and closely managed by the asset/liability committee at each subsidiary and by the Corporation's asset/liability committee.

-The liquidity of the Corporation is dependent upon the receipt of dividends from its bank subsidiaries, which are subject to certain regulatory limitations as explained in Note 14 to the consolidated financial statements, and access to other funding sources.
-Liquidity of the Corporation's bank subsidiaries is derived primarily from core deposit growth, principal payments received on loans, the sale and maturity of investment securities, net cash provided by operating activities, and access to other funding sources.
+Liquidity is dependent upon the receipt of dividends from bank subsidiaries, which are subject to certain regulatory limitations as explained in Note 14 to the consolidated financial statements, and access to other funding sources.
+Liquidity of our bank subsidiaries is derived primarily from core deposit growth, principal payments received on loans, the sale and maturity of investment securities, net cash provided by operating activities, and access to other funding sources.

-The most stable source, of liability-funded liquidity for both the long-term and short-term, is deposit growth and retention in the core deposit base.
+The most stable source of liability-funded liquidity for both the long-term and short-term is deposit growth and retention in the core deposit base.
 In addition, the Corporation utilizes advances from the Federal Home Loan Bank ("FHLB") and a revolving line of credit with LaSalle Bank, N.A. ("LaSalle") as funding sources.
-At
+At December 31, 2007, total borrowings from the FHLB were \$294,101,000.
+Our bank subsidiaries have pledged certain mortgage loans and certain investments to the FHLB.
+The total available remaining borrowing capacity from FHLB at December 31, 2007, was \$18,486,000.
+At December 31, 2007, the revolving line of credit with LaSalle Bank had a balance of \$25,000,000 with no remaining borrowing capacity.